 Pick our cacti or succulents to fill your container.
 They should be small so they don’t overcrowd the container, and you want a few different types so they create an eye-catching contrast.
 Put your plants into the container and add some big rocks around it to create your garden.
 Finish this landscape garden idea by adding pebbles to the container to fill it to the edges.
 You can now set this container virtually anywhere in your garden or on your patio.

-The sharp angles of the rock offset the softer angles of the flowers to create a nice contrast in any yard or garden.
+The sharp angles of the rock offset the softer angles of the flowers to create a nice contrast in any yard or rock garden.

 4. Reflection Ponds